General Data Protection Regulation (GDPR)

 What does this mean for Schools?

 Schools process a lot of personal data relating to pupils and staff in order to carry out its functions.
 They also acquire personal data relating to other people including, for example, parents / carers, local governors, trustees, members of the local community, suppliers, contractors and consultants.
 It is therefore important that all schools ensure they handle personal data carefully and legally.
+At Bell Lane we are committed to handling your data with care, further details are available in our policies.

 Data Protection Officer